Keyframer: Empowering Animation Design using Large Language Models: Related Work

-A common challenge in natural-language-based generative AI tools is developing effective prompting strategies for steering generated output.
-Today, prompting tends to require much trial and error, with a lack of meaningful controls for end users \cite{liu2022design}.
-Current efforts to define prompting strategies largely center on text-to-image generators that tend to employ one-shot approaches, where the user's only lever to edit the image is via text prompting (though researchers are also exploring multi-modal input with images and painting interfaces for editing selected regions \cite{dang2023worldsmith, liu2022design, singh2022paint2pix, artbreeder, elharrouss2020image}).
-Several prompt taxonomies have been proposed \cite{oppenlaender2023taxonomy, sanchez2023examining}, with generative art communities using modifiers specifying artistic style (e.g., `Cubism') and quality (e.g., `award winning'), along with keywords to spur surprising output (what Oppenlaender refers to as `magic terms' \cite{oppenlaender2023taxonomy}).
+One common challenge with using natural-language-based AI design tools is learning to develop effective prompting strategies to steer generated output.
+The typical user journey for using generative tools today begins with crafting the overall structure of a prompt, followed by user assessment of generated designs and continuous refinement of prompts for better results \cite{mahdavi2024ai, xie2023prompt}.
+Several user prompt taxonomies have been proposed in the domain of text-to-image generators \cite{oppenlaender2023taxonomy, sanchez2023examining}, with artists frequently using modifiers specifying artistic style (e.g., `Cubism') and quality (e.g., `award winning'), along with keywords to spur surprising output (what Oppenlaender refers to as `magic terms' \cite{oppenlaender2023taxonomy}).
 Similarly, Chiou et al distinguish between `operational' keywords that specify concrete reference terms and `conceptual' keywords using abstract modifiers that are more likely to lead to unexpected results \cite{chiou2023designing}.
-Emerging research on LLM-generated scalable vector graphics (SVGs) suggests a promising path towards recombining high-quality, designer-created assets for consistent visual style \cite{miriam2024text2illustration}.

-Early work on applying LLMs to create animated content has appeared in the form of creative coding support for p5js\footnote{\url{https://p5js.org/}}\cite{angert2023spellburst} and video generation with tools like RunwayML\footnote{\url{https://runwayml.com/}}.
-However, research exploring generative AI for creating animations from \textit{existing} image assets has been underexplored; this process is most closely aligned with current professional practices, where animations are created from assets created by visual designers.
-Research is needed to determine whether animations may require alternative prompting strategies compared to text-to-image generation, or even to determine how effective LLMs may be at generating animations altogether.
+We posit that animations involve complex and unique user considerations compared to images, including timing and coordination, that needs to be studied to best understand effective prompting guidelines for creating animated content.